Hong Kong Style Mango Pudding

 Growing up, dim sum was something that we enjoyed for brunch each weekend.
-Every time I step into a dim sum place, I never leave the place without having a custard tart or mango pudding… even until today.
+Every time I step into a dim sum place, I never leave the place without having a custard tart or Hong Kong Style Mango Pudding… even today.
 After all the savory items we eat, I need something sweet to balance it out.
-Hence, I always look forward to both tart and pudding.
+Hence, I always look forward to both tart and Hong Kong Style Mango Pudding.

 This mango pudding is so fresh and easy to make.
 The only downside… you need to make an extra batch because this mango pudding is always a favorite at home.
-Thanks to Amy of Kimchi Mom for organizing this week Sunday Supper.
+Thanks to Amy of Kimchi Mom for organizing this week Sunday Supper and sharing a Chinese mango pudding recipe.
 I feel like traveling to different region of the world today.

 - 4 envelopes Gelatine unflavored gelatin powder